CoreXY: Compared to conventional printers

 Other Cartesian 3D printers which do not use the CoreXY technique most commonly also use two motors for the xy-plane, but where one motor is independently responsible for movement along the x-axis, and the other independently responsible for movement along the y-axis.
 This is sometimes called a Cartesian technique.
 "Bed slinger" is a Cartesian variant where the build surface moves along the y-axis, and the print head moves along the x-axis, and this technique is used on amongst others the Prusa i3 and clones.

+Variations

+CoreXZ is a variant that resembles CoreXY rotated 90 degrees so that the A/B motors control the xz axes instead of the xy axes.
+It can be used, for example, to replace conventional vertical lead screws with belt drives.
+One advantage is faster movement in the z direction, while a disadvantage is less accuracy in the z direction.